livewires/js-coding/worksheets/04-arrays-objects.md

 Sometimes we actually need to add something else to our array.
 The easiest way to do this is to use `dorms.push(newElement)`.
 This will add the new item to the end of the list.

-Try adding adding the non-YP dorm `'revolving'` to your dorms list using `push`.
+Try adding the non-YP dorm `'revolving'` to your dorms list using `push`.
 Put this before your console logging loop so you see your new element logged out.

 We can also take the last-added element out of the array using `pop`.